tbdair/ROAM/README.md

 ## Getting Started

 This repository contains a PyTorch code for implementing and training ROAM.
-<br/> Also, this package provides trained models for MRI whole brain segmentation,  and CT COVID-19 lung segmentation.
+<br/> Also, this package provides trained models for Whole brain MRI segmentation,  and COVID-19 pathologies segmentation in Thorax CT.
 - [Whole Brain Segmentation](#Whole-Brain-Segmentation)
 - [COVID-19 Segmentation](#COVID-19-Segmentation)